-We've written about Enterprise Plus in the past, the loyalty program of the largest rental car company in the world.
-As one of the revenue-based loyalty programs, Enterprise Plus participants ordinarily earn one point per dollar spent on their base rental rate.
-The Enterprise Plus points can be redeemed for rentals at Enterprise with a scale starting at 400 points, with no blackout dates.
-The math's pretty easy with Enterprise Plus; the program's designed to require $400 in spend at eligible Enterprise or National locations to even have a chance at a free rental day.
-Curious how many points are really required for a rental?
-Read on!
+Enterprise Plus points can be redeemed for rentals at Enterprise with a scale starting at 400 points, with no blackout dates.
+The math is easy; the program requires $400 in spend at eligible Enterprise or National locations to even have a chance at a free rental day.

-Enterprise adopted the philosophy that if points are earned based on the amount spent, then the points needed for a redemption should also be based upon the price of the rental car being booked.
-The points can be used for any available vehicle at Enterprise for a round-trip rental -- National locations and one-way rentals are forbidden.
-Even the most exotic car on the rental car low is available if one has enough points.
+Points are earned based on the amount spent, and the points needed for a redemption are also be based upon the price of the rental car being booked.
+The points can be used for any available vehicle at Enterprise for a round-trip rental.
+Note that National locations and one-way rentals are forbidden.
+Even the most exotic car on the rental car lot is available if you have enough points.
 More expensive redemption opportunities simply require more points.

-Here at AutoSlash, we're really not fond of the revenue-based programs like Enterprise Plus.
-We focus on finding the lowest possible rates for rental cars, so it's comparatively hard to earn Enterprise Plus points!
-The one exception is the annual fall and winter promotion (see details from last year's Plus Your Points).
-Otherwise, a participant in the Enterprise Plus program would be looking at a minimum spend of $400 in rental cars before earning enough points for a $19.99 rental day!
-By contrast, National's Emerald Club program -- which is based upon rental credits rather than the amount spent -- can be far more lucrative for eligible Enterprise and National rentals.
+In general, we're not fond of revenue-based programs like Enterprise Plus, since it's comparatively hard to earn Enterprise Plus points.
+You're looking at a minimum spend of $400 in rental cars before earning enough points for a $19.99 rental day.
+By contrast, National's Emerald Club program, which is based upon rental credits rather than the amount spent, can be far more lucrative for eligible Enterprise and National rentals.
 In other words, it makes a lot of sense to join National's program and apply eligible Enterprise rentals.

 Enterprise Plus Your Points is one timeframe to consider earning Enterprise Plus points.